BitPoet/RtfPasterTinyMce/README.md

 # RtfPasterTinyMce
-ProcessWire module - TinyMCE Plugin for pasting RTF converted to HTML instead of plain text
+ProcessWire module - TinyMCE plugin that replaces images in pasted HTML with those taken from parallel RTF content in the clipboard

 ## What it does